johnzhou721/TikZ-Animations/README.md

 ## Future Aspirations

-I aim to leverage my skills in TikZ and mathematical visualization to contribute to academic publications and educational resources, making complex mathematical ideas more accessible and engaging.
+I am only in my undergraduate degree now, but I aim to leverage my skills in TikZ and mathematical visualization to contribute to academic publications and educational resources, making complex mathematical ideas more accessible and engaging.

 ## Contact